17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Many might find this surprising (especially if you’ve been here during summer), but fall is considered to be the best time to visit Glacier National Park.

-Though the climate might feel a little cold, it still has great fall colors in addition to all the fun that is guaranteed in this park!
+Though the climate might feel a little cold, it still has great fall colors in addition to all the fun that is guaranteed in this national park!

+One of the true “musts” that you should not miss is driving along Sun Road.
 After this, you can choose one or a few of the extraordinary hikes near Many Glacier, Two Medicine, St Mary’s, and Apgar.
 These are the best trails if you want to see fall colors in mid-September.

 Glacier National Park in September